MeMo: Attentional Momentum for Real-Time Audio-Visual Target Speaker Extraction Under Impaired Visual Conditions: Results and analysis

 In this section, we examine the impact of various online parameters on both performance, measured by SI-SNR, and computational complexity, assessed via the real-time factor (RTF).
 The RTF is calculated on a single NVIDIA Tesla V100 GPU.

 The online evaluation is conducted using a sliding window approach with a window length of $T_\text{win}$ , shifting forward by $T_\text{sh}$ at each step.
 The units of $T_\text{win}$ and $T_\text{sh}$ are in samples, but for convenience, we use seconds as the unit in this section.

-In this section, we only report System 4's performance (contextual bank), cause it is our best system.
+We only report System 4's performance (contextual bank), cause it is our best system.